The Best Sugar-free Keto Mounds Bars | Bounty Bars

 The Original Bounty Bars (brought to the UK and Canada in 1951) are a close relative to Mounds, coated in milk chocolate instead of dark.

-Why Is This the BEST Keto Mounds Bar Recipe
+Why This Is the BEST Keto Mounds Bar Recipe

-Here’s why I think this is the Best Keto Mounds Bar Recipe out there. – extra flavor, time saving and money savings tips….
-In fact, in my book, these are the best Homemade Mounds Bars since on top of all of those other things, they’re sugar-free–and we all know that most people get way too much white sugar in their diet as it is.
+In fact, in my book, these are the best Homemade Mounds Bars since on top of all of those other things, they’re sugar-free, and we all know that most people get way too much white sugar in their diet as it is.

 Special Extra Flavor Tip